Divorce, Depression and Dads

 GETTING SOCIAL FOR SELF-ESTEEM

 The custody arrangement Taylor and his wife have arranged is unique.
 Their three children, who range in age from four to 12, spend nights separately with their parents so that each child gets some time alone, something that was missing in their lives pre-separation.
-“My kids really love the one-on-one time with each of us,” says Taylor.
+“My kids really love the one-on-one time with each of us,” Taylor stated.

 For Taylor, this has certainly been the case.
-“I was a slug most of my life until about four months ago,” says Taylor with a laugh.
+“I was a slug most of my life until about four months ago,” Taylor stated with a laugh.
 It was his impending divorce that finally motivated him from the couch and into the gym, where he know heads at least four days a week.
 For many men, exercise is something they can quantify.
-“If one week they could do six reps and the next they can do 10, they are improving,” says Mandel.
+“If one week they could do six reps and the next they can do 10, they are improving,” Mandel says.
 And even that little improvement might make a world of difference to their self-esteem.

 FOR THE HEALTH OF IT